 iPhone Not Receiving Text Messages from Android Phone users is a commonly reported issue by iPhone users.
 You can find below the steps to fix this problem.

 The Messages App on iPhone makes use of Apple’s own iCloud Servers to deliver iMessages to other iPhone users and the network of your mobile service provider to deliver Text Messages to Android device users.

 This dual message delivery setup can sometimes cause problems, especially if the Sender has recently switched from iPhone to Android or if the Sender’s Phone Number is somehow linked to iCloud.

 Apart from this, the problem of iPhone Not Receiving Text Messages from Android device users can also be caused due to MMS Messaging not being enabled, Incorrect or corrupted Network Settings and other reasons.

 MMS messaging needs to be enabled on your iPhone, in order to send and receive Carrier supported SMS Text Messages on your iPhone.

-2. On the next screen, make sure MMS Messaging and Send as SMS is enabled.
+Go to Settings > Messages > On the next screen, make sure MMS Messaging and Group Messaging is enabled.